-The results of the emission tests are summarized in Tables 4-2 and 4-3.
-The tables present the results of the tests conducted during operation of the gas turbine at base load conditions.
+The results of the emission tests at base load are summarized in Tables 4-2 and 4-3.
+The results of the tests at lower load rates are provided in Section 7.
 The symbol "<" denotes that the analyte was detected in some samples or fractions but not in all samples or fractions.
 The symbol "ND<" denotes that the analyte was not detected at the level stated, which represents the detection limit for that test run.
-For compounds that result below the detection limit, $\frac{1}{2}$ the reported MDL was used for calculating the average concentrations.
+For compounds that result below the detection limit, /2 the reported MDL was used for calculating the average concentrations.